 - Avoid tight shoes or socks.

-- Upgrade sleepers as you keep a watch on your baby’s growth.
-Ensure to leave some slack in the sleepers, at the ends of their toes.
+- Upgrade slippers as you keep a watch on your baby’s growth.
+Ensure to leave some slack in the slippers, at the ends of their toes.

 1. What are pseudo-ingrown toenails of the newborn?

 2. Are there any tests for an ingrown toenail?

 No specific tests are needed to detect the condition.
 Ingrown toenails are diagnosed based on appearance itself.

 3. Is there a chance that an ingrown toenail in babies could recur?